 When you encounter an error caused by the file sharing service that hosts your network volume, there are a few workarounds that you can try to avoid the errors:

 - Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the network volume.
 Reconnect to the network volume and try the backup task again.

-- If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, try backing up to a disk image on the network volume instead.
+- If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, then we recommend that you back up to locally-attached storage instead.